• Skip to main content

 Homemade Circuit Projects

-You are here: Home / LED and Light Effect / Illuminating 100 LEDs from 6 Volt Battery
+You are here: Home / Lamps and Lights / How to Illuminate 100 LEDs from 6 Volt Battery

-The article explains an innovative way of driving more than a hundred white LEDs from a 6 volt battery.
+In this article I have explained an innovative way of driving more than a hundred white LEDs from a 6 volt battery.
 The circuit utilizes the IC 555 for driving a step up transformer, whose output is finally used for illuminating the LEDs.
 A special PWM configuration makes the circuit much power efficient.

 Main Stages of the Design